 requirements) that an aerodrome may not have.
 So whilst all airports are aerodromes, not all aerodromes are airports.

 Class E airspace is for IFR and VFR use.
 IFR aircraft require ATC clearance and compliance with ATC instructions is mandatory for separation purposes.
-VFR traffic does not require clearance to enter class E airspace but must comply with ATC instructions.
+VFR traffic does not require clearance to enter class E airspace.

 In class G airspace, aircraft may fly when and where they like, subject to a set of simple rules.
 Although there is no legal requirement to do so, many pilots notify Air Traffic Control of their presence and intentions and pilots take full responsibility for their own safety, although they can ask for help.